nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-develop-with-angular2.md

   ![Angular Embedded Application]({{file name='Nuxeo and AngularJS - Embedded Web Application - New Page.png'}})

   This setup is particularly interesting when using a [Nuxeo Cloud](https://www.nuxeo.com/products/nuxeo-cloud/) instance.
 No setup, no administration needed, and full scalability.
 By configuring your Nuxeo Platform instance, people will be redirected to your custom interface and the overall setup is transparent.
-We use this solution for projects like [Nuxeo University](https://university.nuxeo.io).

   If you bootstrapped your project with the Nuxeo's `package`, simply go to the root of your project, then: